DCSIL-summer-course/react-app/Readme.md

 export default CatPic;
 ```

 Even though we don't use it explicitly we first we import `React`.
-Next we create an immutable (`const`) function called `CatPic`.
+Next we create a function called `CatPic` (this is our component).
 By React convention functions that are components are capitalized.

 ### Using the component